Society ＞ Together with Employees Occupational Health and Safety

 Health and Productivity Management Initiatives

-In April 2016, the Group established the MTPC* Group Health Policy based on its corporate philosophy, vision, and Corporate Behavior Charter.
+In April 2016, the Group established the MTPC* Group Health Policy.
 We effectively and appropriately promote activities concerning employee health in accordance with this policy.

 The Group has been promoting an internal ban on smoking since fiscal 2017, but has implemented an internal ban on smoking during all working hours and on Company premises since fiscal 2019.
 It has specified in the rules of employment the arrangement concerning smoking during working hours.
 Moving forward, the Company, health insurance association, and labor union will work together to further reduce the smoking rate and improve employee health.